Niyamasara

-Niyamasara is a Jain text authored by Acharya Kundakunda, a Digambara Jain acharya.
+Niyamasāra is a Jain text authored by Acharya Kundakunda, a Digambara Jain acharya.
 It is described by its commentators as the Bhagavat Shastra.
 It expounds the path to liberation.

+A modern English translation was published by Vijay K. Jain in 2019.

 Subject matter

 Niyamasara deals with the three ethico-spiritual standpoints of understanding ultimate Reality – the Nishcaya naya, the Vyavahara naya and the Shuddha Naya.

 Niyamasara effectively removes doubts related to Parayayarthika naya and Dravyarthika nayas and elaborates on Vyavahara caritra.
 He stresses that Vyavahara caritra is based on samyama (self-restraint) and hence rooted in appropriate psychic disposition.
 He places great emphasis on cleansing the soul of vibhavas, internal impurities, through self-discipline.